 As Tiffany and Renee considered their question, “How can we make a traditional kimono work for a modern woman?” they decided to take the same elements of traditional kimonos — their versatility, importance to the family, and kimono fabric — and weave those elements into a modern kimono robe.

 The best parts of the traditional Japanese kimono were also elements the Tam sisters believed modern women craved: luxurious kimono fabrics to make you feel beautiful and versatility to work as an everyday garment.
-Using the history of kimonos and inspiration from vintage Asian art, they set out to build their line of kimono robes.
+Using the history of kimonos and inspiration from vintage Asian art, they set out to build their line of short and long kimono robes.
 Now, you can wear their creations as a kimono jacket over jeans, a maxi kimono robe to pair with a dress, or simply a piece to lounge in while hanging around the house.